Adding content to your knowledge base is like shopping for month-long requirements in the supermarket.

 - What is knowledge base content?

-- 6 best practices for knowledge base content
+- 6 Best practices to follow while creating knowledge base content

 What is knowledge base content?

-To create relevant and visible content is not a trick but an art.
-This requires you to understand the psychological demands of the users and categorise your content accordingly.
-Understand the target audience and the demography you want to be visible to.
+Creating relevant and visible knowledge base content is not a trick but an art.
+This requires you to understand the psychological demands of the users and categorize your content accordingly.
+Here are six general practices that can help you produce the best knowledge base content:

 1. Choose what you want to include

-Make a layout first to have a framework before you start working on your content.
-This helps you to collect relevant data only and also guides the creators on the module choosing procedure.
+Make a layout to have a framework before you start working on your help center content.
+This only helps you collect relevant data and guides the creators on the module-choosing procedure.
 Go for the best choice according to the issue complication.

 2. Select the platform for distribution

 Where do you get most tickets from?
-Which platform do the customers ask to be attended?
+Which platform do the customers ask to be attended to?
 Select your platform with proper analytical awareness.
-The customer should not find themselves stranded even when your solution is up and running only because of your faulty platform choice.
+Customers should not find stranded even when your solution is up and running only because of your faulty platform choice.

 3. Target relevant audience

 Who needs the solution you are publishing must be a primary question answered.
-You might be running a digital campaign on the mobile visual guides and the visibility might be at a geographical location with different brand usage or amid elderlies who still don’t use smartphones as much.
+You might be running a digital campaign on the mobile visual guides.
+The visibility might be at a geographical location with different brand usage or amid elderlies who still don’t use smartphones as much.

 4. Describe the product and services

-Tell your audience the product, the service, and its unique features.
-Help them discover the product they own so that they can extract the full value of their investment.
-Do not start selling your product, rather focus on how-to-resolve any query with keywords.
+Tell your audience about the product, the service, and unique features.
+Help them discover the product they own to extract the total value of their investment.
+Do not start selling your product; instead, focus on how to resolve any query with keywords.